sourcefrog/conserve/README.md

 backups, but there are some important performance and functional limitations, which will be fixed before 1.0.

-* There is no guarantee or testing of [forward and backward format compatibility](doc/versioning.md): you should restore using the same Conserve version that wrote the backup.
 * [Data compression is slow][32].
-* Backup data should be packed into medium-sized files, but at present archives may contain too many small data files.
 * There are no incremental backups: all backups store all files.
 * [There is no way to exclude files/subdirectories from backup or restore][8].
 * [The planned `validate` command is not implemented][5], however a trial restore from the archive will .
 * The planned feature of resuming an interrupted backup is not implemented:
 Conserve will just create a new full backup from the beginning.
 * `conserve diff` is also not implemented, but can be simulated by restoring to a temporary directory and comparing that to the source.
 * The `conserve cull` command to trim the backup archive is not implemented, but the `b0123` band directories can be deleted directly.
 * You can only restore the most recent backup, not a named older one.
 * Permissions and ownership are not stored.

+Prior to 1.0, data formats may change on each minor version number change (0.x): you should restore using the same version that you used to make the backup.

 [5]: https://github.com/sourcefrog/conserve/issues/5
 [8]: https://github.com/sourcefrog/conserve/issues/8